 Wise Psychiatry is a small health care provider that provides psychiatric services in Colorado. (agreed to a one-year CAP)

-Two More Right of Access Cases Announced in October 2020
+Four More Right of Access Cases Announced in October and November 2020

 $160,000 – Dignity Health